10 things to do if you’re bored in isolation (other than Netflix)

 It’s not unusual to just food that’s within easy reach, particularly if you’re feeling unmotivated in self-isolation.
 But there’s a way to get more enjoyment from your food: preparing it yourself.
 The tactile exercise of making food can be very therapeutic.
 You don’t have to be a Masterchef to make a delicious meal.
 Measuring, mixing, and chopping ingredients are mindful practices.
 All of the senses are engaged in the cooking process, and the food itself is a reward at the end.
 If you have limited ingredients due to the lockdown, here are a couple of super simple recipes.

 Beer Bread aka “Lockdown Loaf” by Chelsea Winter (cheap beer is best.
-Corona don’t work, ironically)
+Corona Beer doesn’t work, ironically.)

 2 Ingredient Bagels (thanks Sarah J)

 Featherweight Cheese Puffs by Jo Seagar ( shared by Hilary Barry)